Quantum Equivalence of the DLP and CDHP for Group Actions: The reduction

-\begin{remark*} It is unclear how to perform the reduction above when $\pi$ is only guaranteed to succeed with non-negligible probability $\alpha$, meaning that the probability over all triples $(E, \a\act E,\b\act E) \in X^3$ that the oracle outputs $\a\b\act E$ is at least $\alpha$.
-In the classical setting, it is straightforward to amplify the success probability of $\pi$ by using random self reduction of problem instances~\cite[\S11]{smith}: one computes lists of possible values of $\a\b\act E$ by blinding the inputs and unblinding the outputs, and uses majority vote to determine the correct result.
-Any \emph{non-negligible} failure probability can be achieved using polynomially many queries to $\pi$.
+It is unclear how to perform the reduction above when $\pi$ is only guaranteed to succeed with non-negligible probability $\alpha$, meaning that the probability over all triples $(E, \a\act E,\b\act E) \in X^3$ that the oracle outputs $\a\b\act E$ is at least $\alpha$.

+In the classical discrete-logarithm setting, it is straightforward to amplify the success probability of CDH oracles using a random self-reduction of problem instances~\cite{MaWo96,shoup}: one computes lists of possible values of $g^{ab}$ by blinding the inputs and unblinding the outputs, and uses majority vote to determine the correct result.
+Any exponentially small failure probability can be achieved using polynomially many queries~\cite[\S\,5]{shoup}.

-However, in Shor's algorithm, it seems that one requires \emph{exponentially} small failure probability: The algorithm works by building a big superposition of all (exponentially many) input-output pairs of the function $f$, which means that a polynomial number of repetitions is not enough to make all states in the superposition correct with high probability.
-We leave the analysis of the behaviour of Shor's algorithm in the presence of errors as an open problem. \end{remark*}
+In the group-action setting, however, blinding does not work: The results cited above use a blinding map of the form $g^a\mapsto (g^a)^xg^y = g^{ax+y}$, which relies on the fact that we can multiply two public keys.
+But the best we can do for a mere group action is to translate the inputs by random elements, i.e., blind as $\a\act E\mapsto \x\act(\a\act E)$ with a random $\x\in G$, which is insufficient: For example, if $\mathcal A$ is a perfect CDH oracle, then the oracle $\mathcal B$ that returns the output of $\mathcal A$ either unmodified (with probability $\epsilon$), or shifted by a fixed element $\mathfrak z\in G$, is entirely unaffected by blinding and hence cannot be amplified using this idea.
+Thus, we must unfortunately leave the case of imperfect oracles as an open problem.